City Living

 The flats have been a prominent feature on Glasgow's skyline for over 40 years, especially when approaching from the east and north east.
 They have also featured in a book and a film.
 At their peak, the eight blocks housed 5000 people in an area of only 400m by 200m or 8 hectares.
 This works out to be about 4-5 times the housing density recently targeted for new housing in order to minimise urban sprawl.

 The flats were built to house those living in overcrowded city centre slums, giving families more space and a better standard of living.
-Unfortunately it didn't work out as planned and residents felt an increasing sense of isolation.
-Public transport connections to other parts of the city were poor or non existent and local services were limited in comparison with traditional settlements with similar populations.
+Unfortunately it didn't work out as planned and residents felt an increasing sense of isolation, less feeling of community and fewer local amenities.
+Public transport connections to other parts of the city were poor or non-existent and local amenities were limited in comparison with traditional areas with similar populations.
 Homes were allocated by lottery resulting in former neighbours being split up, reducing community cohesion from the start.
 Vertical living on this scale also meant that residents would only meet neighbours on the same floor regularly which again differs from more traditional urban environments.
-This isolation combined with other factors such as high unemployment, alcohol abuse and, later, drug dependence all contributed to the bad reputation of the flats which drove out those who could leave.
+This isolation combined with other factors such as high unemployment, alcohol abuse and, later, drug dependence all contributed to the poor reputation of the flats which, in turn, drove out those who could leave.
 Over the years there have been attempts to fix the problems with little success.
 This is not an isolated case: similar issues are apparent in many of Britain's former industrial cities.

-As the world's population continues to grow and a now that over half of us live in cities, we need to find ways to be comfortable with living closer together.
-If cities continue to expand in a low rise urban sprawl we will lose more productive agricultural land and consequentialy wild land.
+As the world's population continues to grow and more than half of us live in cities, we need to find ways to be comfortable with living closer together.
+If cities continue to expand in a low rise urban sprawl we will lose more productive agricultural land and, consequentially, wild land.
 I don't think anything in this scale will be attempted again, at least not here, but we can't all live in detached villas with large gardens.